What we do

 Our main aims are to:

-• advocate for civic applications of creative technologies to address social challenges; and
+• advocate for civic applications of creative technologies to address social challenges

 • support the community of early-career and postgraduate researchers working with creative technologies through training, networking and an inclusive research environment.